petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/configuration-client-extensions/instance-settings-yaml-configuration-reference.md

     type: instanceSettings
 ```

-The following sections are examples of the types of properties in the schema classes and how to include them in the client extension definition.
+Below are examples of the types of properties in the schema classes and how to include them in the client extension definition.

 ### Scalar Properties

-Given the following scalar schema property definition, in this case an `int` (integer):
+Given the scalar schema property definition below, in this case an `int` (integer),

 ```java
 @Meta.AD(...)